V. K. Ebrahimkunju: Minister of Public Works

-V. K. Ebrahim Kunju was the Minister of Public Works during the period from 18 May 2011 to 20 May 2016.
+Ebrahimkunju was the Minister of Public Works during the period from 18 May 2011 to 20 May 2016.
 Oommen Chandy was the chief minister during the period.

 Achievements

 During the period, as per the list published by Oommen Chandy, 227 bridges worth Rs.
-1600 crore were built across Kerala under the Ministership of V. K. Ebrahim Kunju.
+1600 crore were built across Kerala under the Ministership of Ebrahimkunju.
 Such huge development works are unprecedented and cover all districts of Kerala as listed below.